Adam–God doctrine: Current position of the LDS Church

 Adam was not our God, nor was he our Savior.
-But he was the humble servant of both in his status as an angel. ...
+But he was the humble servant of both in his status as an angel.

 God had only one begotten son in the flesh.
 But Adam had many, including Cain and Abel and Seth.
 He lived nearly a thousand years.
 He could have had hundreds of children in that time.

 Then how could it be said by anyone that he had "an only begotten" son?
 How could all of his other children be accounted for?
 Were they not all begotten in the flesh?

 Were Cain and Abel and Seth and their brothers and sisters all orphans?
 Was any child ever begotten without a father?
 Adam was their father, and he had many sons.
 In no way whatever does he qualify as a father who had only one son in the flesh.

 Yet God our Eternal Father had only one son in the flesh, who was Jesus Christ.

 Then was Adam our God, or did God become Adam?
 Ridiculous!

 Adam was neither God nor the Only Begotten Son of God.
 He was a child of God in the spirit as we all are (see Acts 17:29).
-Jesus was the firstborn in the spirit, and the only one born to God in the flesh. ...
+Jesus was the firstborn in the spirit, and the only one born to God in the flesh.

 If any of you have been confused by false teachers who come among us, if you have been assailed by advocates of erroneous doctrines, counsel with your priesthood leaders.
 They will not lead you astray, but will direct you into paths of truth and salvation.

 Acceptance by Mormon fundamentalists

-Adherents of Mormon fundamentalism generally accept the Adam–God doctrine.
+Today, few Latter Day Saint denominations still believe in the Adam-God Doctrine because it has been repudiated by many leaders and theologians.
+However, adherents of Mormon fundamentalism generally accept the Adam–God doctrine.

-The LDS Church's disavowal of the doctrine contributes to what fundamentalists perceive to be a general intellectual or spiritual retreat from important principles that were rejected due to unpopularity.
+The mainstream LDS Church's disavowal of the doctrine contributes to what fundamentalists perceive to be a general intellectual or spiritual retreat from important principles that were rejected due to unpopularity.
 Along with the practice of plural marriage, belief in the Adam–God doctrine became a defining aspect of the Mormon fundamentalist movement.
+The main belief of the Mormon fundamentalist (FLDS) is plural marriage.
+Mormon fundamentalists generally believe they are adhering to original church doctrines.